🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 Should you try castor oil to induce labor?

 I have personally seen the effects of castor oil for pregnant women.
 It tends to be a LOT of diarrhea that lasts for a LONG time.
 I talk about it in my post on Midwives Brew, but just know that castor oil can be problematic for both you and the baby as it can make all of you have diarrhea, which isn’t great.
+I also have a post on avoiding pooping during labor (and this is NOT one of the ways).

 Dehydration can be a real issue during pregnancy, and baby can poop in the womb due to the distress, but talk with your provider if you have questions about it.